Madhav008/Fanxange/Database.md

+# Seed the Player 10 recent matches
+    1. Get the Player
+    2. Get the 10 recent matches
+    3. Pass the matchesid and series id in the worker

-# System design for Player Performance
+## System design for Player Performance

     1. Select the Player
     2. Find the Player in the Matches Collection